Wi-Fi vs RF Temperature Monitoring Systems – Pros and Cons

 However, the risk is small, as an alarm will sound if a network failure occurs, loggers have a 7-day memory and any missing data is automatically populated to the system once connectivity is restored.

-For advice on reliable RF systems, contact our expert team on 01260 298383, email sales@contronics.co.uk or fill out the form below
+For advice on RF or Wi-Fi temperature monitoring systems, contact our expert team at 01260 298383, email sales@contronics.co.uk or fill out the form below